 Instruction: Read the dialogue and answer the questions.

-1. Franz: Ich habe so einen Hunger.
+1. Franz: Ich habe so Hunger.
 Haben wir noch etwas im Kühlschrank?
 (I'm so hungry.
-Do we have anything left in the fridge?)
+Do we still have anything in the fridge?)

 2. Gabi: Der Kühlschrank ist leider leer.
 (Unfortunately, the fridge is empty.)